On the hunt for the most accurate blood glucose meter? This post is for you.

 In plain English: My treatment decisions wouldn't have varied much at all, regardless of the meter I was using.

-One unit of rapid-acting insulin brings my BG down by ~80 mg/dL, and I correct whenever I'm over 100 mg/dL.
-I'll usually correct down to 70-110 mg/dL, depending on my plans for the next couple hours (big meal = correct to 70; workout = correct to 110).
+One unit of rapid-acting insulin brings my blood glucose down by 80 mg/dL, and I correct it whenever I'm over 100 mg/dL.
+I'll usually correct down to 70-110 mg/dL, depending on my plans for the next couple hours (e.g. a big meal = correct to 70; workout = correct to 110).

-I was relieved to see that even if I took a correction bolus for the maximum BG of each round, I still would have been brought down to a desirable blood glucose level.
+I was relieved to see that even if I took a correction bolus for the maximum blood glucose of each round, I still would have been brought down to a desirable blood glucose level.

-For example, take Round 1.
+For example, take round 1 of testing.
 The highest reading I saw was 182 md/dL, and I'd take 1 unit for that.
-Even if we assume the true glucose was the lowest value from that round, 149 mg/dL, I'm still in good shape taking 1 unit because I'd only go down to ~70 mg/dL.
+Even if we assume the true glucose was the lowest value from that round, 149 mg/dL, I'm still in good shape taking 1 unit because I'd only go down to 70 mg/dL.

-To figure out what this means for A1C estimates, let's take a look at how each meter's average value over the 24 hours of testing compares with the overall average across all meters.
+To figure out what this means for A1C estimates, let's take a look at how each meter's average value over the 24 hours of testing compares with the overall average across the entire list of these best blood glucose meters.

-(NOTE: I realize that the average across all meters may not accurately represent true A1C, but this comparison is useful to show that, no matter what meter you use, you're getting roughly the same results for averages and, thus, roughly the same estimated A1C.)
+(NOTE: I realize that the average across this list of the most accurate blood glucose meters may not represent true A1C, but this comparison is useful to show that, no matter what meter you use, you're getting roughly the same results for averages and, thus, roughly the same estimated A1C.)

 (Compare Chris' results, where max deviation was 14%.)